 For the annual detailed sheets, throughout the year I have my own private sheet that I create and update regularly and provide to my accountant for tax return purposes.
 At the end of the year, I create a copy of this exact sheet and “black out” any private information such as client names and specific personal info (the company I pay rent to, the name of my lawyers and accountants, freelancer names, and so on).
 Otherwise, the sheet you can see is an exact mirror of my private one.

-How come some years have “Job X” in addition to “Invoices”?
+How come some years have “Salary/Job X” in addition to “Invoices”?

 Generally, my income is a combination of self-employed income as well as “passive” income via selling add-ons for Adobe After Effects.
 Some years I take a staff position, so I have a salary on top of the self-employed income, some years I don’t.